 Then, in November, we were invited to “the biggest vampire wedding in Innistrad history.”
 Innistrad: Crimson Vow is a Vampire-themed set, centered on the wedding of Olivia Voldaren and Edgar Markov.
 But in typical Innistrad fashion, there are plenty of other classic creature types in the mix.

 In addition to these Standard-legal sets, there will be two major special editions coming in 2021.

 Time Spiral Remastered

 We’re always looking forward to the next big thing in Magic, but those of us who have been playing for years or even decades always have nostalgia for the game’s past.
-If you’re a longtime player, you’ll want to check out Time Spiral Remastered, coming this March.
+If you’re a longtime player, you’ll want to check out Time Spiral Remastered.
 The set brings together the greatest hits from the original Time Spiral block, along with some fan-favorite cards in old-school “timeshifted” frames.

 Modern Horizons 2

 Everyone loves a sequel, and Modern Horizons was so successful that Wizards is releasing another installment.
 Modern Horizons 2 follows up on its predecessor by injecting new cards directly into Modern.
 But the set isn’t just for Modern players — there are plenty of new cards that Commander enthusiasts will love, too.

 Ready for another year of Magic?
 Check out our guide to 2022’s MTG sets!